ezex-io/boilerplate/README.md

 ### TypeScript

 -   We strictly use Yarn as the package manager.
--   We use ??? as the testing framework.
+-   We use vitest as the testing framework.
--   We use ??? for linting.
+-   We use eslint for linting.
--